-What is an Income-Driven Repayment Plan?
+What Is an Income-Driven Repayment Plan?

 This article contains general information and is not intended to provide information that is specific to American Express products and services.
 Similar products and services offered by different companies will have different features and you should always read about product details before acquiring any financial product.